Rich snippets are the most important thing happening in SEO today.

 So what does the average snippet look like?

-Analyzing several thousands of snippets ourselves and looking at other studies too we found the typical anatomy is a <h2> or <h3> tag, followed by about 50 words of 300 characters in total and a picture.
+Analyzing several thousands of snippets ourselves and looking at other studies too we found the typical anatomy is a <h2> or <h3> tag, followed by about 50 words, or 300 characters, in total and a picture.

 Let’s check out the actual content of the article: